-We currently have multiple programs in preclinical development.
+Including GB7208, we have six programs in preclinical development.
 We are continuing to build our research capabilities, specifically focusing on our areas of expertise within immunology, inflammation and oncology, in order to advance new programs into the clinic, as well as to optimize our existing programs.
-We have six programs in preclinical development, and we expect at least one additional product candidate to enter clinical trials within the next 12 months.